michaelnordmeyer/jekyll-theme-emojification/README.md

 Make sure that this is the only `remote_theme:` in `_config.yml`, and that there are no other `theme:`.

-### Styled Atom Feed and Sitemap
+### Styled Atom Feed and Sitemap.xml

 Both are included in the demo.
-For a standard Jekyll installation, they work out-of-the-box if the files, `feed.xslt.xml` and `sitemap.xsl`, are copied to the site’s Jekyll directory.
+For a standard Jekyll installation, they work out-of-the-box if the files `feed.xslt.xml` and `sitemap.xsl` are copied to the site’s Jekyll directory.

 The XSLT files style the XML files.
 If a user selects the link to the feed, a styled version of the feed will be shown in the browser with an explainer of what web feeds are.

 Because feeds are generated once, they can only support one icon.
-The light variant was chosen for the feed. `jekyll-feed` doesn’t support icons in feeds.
+The light variant was chosen for the feed.

 ### Remove Content from Search Engine